Skip to main content

 What will the new overhead line look like and how high will it be?

 The new overhead line will be carried on L8 lattice steel towers (pylons), similar to those already in place on the existing Denny to Bonnybridge overhead line.
 Each tower will have three arms on each side, and each arm will carry a set of conductors (wires).
 This is because there will be a circuit on each side of the towers, and each circuit has three sets of wires.
 The towers are made of galvanised steel.
-They are grey in colour and become duller in appearance after about 18 months.
+They are grey in colour and will become duller in appearance over time.

-The towers have a standard height of 46 metres, but can go up to 63 metres where required to ensure electrical safety clearance to the ground.
+Towers have a standard height of 46 metres but can go up to 63 metres where required to ensure electrical safety clearance to the ground.
 They are placed approximately 300 metres apart, but the exact distance between them will vary depending on the landscape and any obstacles such as roads, rivers and railway lines.

 Can the new line go underground?